romusters-code/fast-api-example/README.md

 - Hadolint binary (when using pre-commit)

 ## Ansible
-Ansible can be used to install prerequisites: `ansible-playbook ansible.yaml --ask-become-pass`
+Ansible can be used to install prerequisites: `ansible-playbook ansible/ansible.yaml --ask-become-pass -e @ansible/var.yaml`

 # How to run